Beatrice Colen: Personal life and death

-She died of lung cancer on November 18, 1999, in Los Angeles, California, at the Cedars-Sinai Medical Center.
-Colen died on the opening night of Brentwood High School's production of The Man Who Came to Dinner, which was written by her grandfather, Pulitzer Prize-winning playwright George S. Kaufman, and which starred her son, James Cronin, in the title role of Sheridan Whiteside.
-Her memorial service was held at Saint James Episcopal Church in Los Angeles ten days later.
+She died of lung cancer, which metastisized to a brain tumour years later, on November 18, 1999, in Los Angeles, California, at the Cedars-Sinai Medical Center.
+Colen died on the opening night of Brentwood High School's production of The Man Who Came to Dinner, which was written by her grandfather, Pulitzer Prize-winning playwright George S. Kaufman, and which starred her son, James, in the title role of Sheridan Whiteside; James honoured her wish that he perform that night.
+She was cremated at Neptune Society in Sherman Oaks, Los Angeles, California.
+Her memorial service was held at Saint James Episcopal Church in Los Angeles 10 days later.